SECU Public Fellows Internship Job Descriptions

 Murfreesboro Chamber of Commerce

-The Chamber Intern will assist the Director and Office Manager in marketing strategy (focusing on the website), social media, and local publication/radio growth.
-There will also be a focus on creating a plan for the Town Council to use with the Tourism Development Authority for Murfreesboro to implement a marketing plan of action.
+The student intern will be working directly with the Executive Director of the Chamber of Commerce on several projects, including but not limited to; preparing materials to petition the Town Council to consider installing electric vehicle charging stations, preparing, and planning for the NC Watermelon Festival, meeting with the Hertford County Economic Director to stay abreast of economic opportunities for Murfreesboro, appearing on local radio programs, and other marketing opportunities.
+The student intern will assist in the daily social media posts, respond to voice mail and email communication, and also assist with computer based marketing programs.
+The intern will assist in planning the annual banquet.
 This position will require meetings and discussions with local elected officials, local business partners, and others involved.
 This intern will use their knowledge of the internet, social media, and other applications.
 The Executive Director will mentor the intern regarding all the above.
 This position is based at the Chamber Office in Murfreesboro, but most of the time will be spent out in the community.
 This intern will have extensive networking opportunities with community leaders, business owners, and other non-profit organizations.

 Internship Location & Supervisor Information